UCDavis-AgTech-Lab/IoT-Course/README.md

 4. **Push** to the branch (`git push origin feature/my-feature`)
 5. **Open a Pull Request**

-Please use the **Open Issue** button in the site header or the GitHub “Issues” tab for bugs or enhancement ideas.
+Please use the **Open Issue** button in the site header or the GitHub "Issues" tab for bugs or enhancement ideas.

 ---